Frequently asked CCNA Interview Questions and Answers:

-In the Collision Domain, data collision occurs more due to sending of more frames simultaneously.
+In the Collision Domain, data collision occurs more due to the sending of more frames simultaneously.

-If more than two frames are sent simultaneously then the data will collide with each other in between and the information gets lost due to an occurrence of a collision and the devices will not accept the data and due to this, the communication between the sender and receiver side will collide.
+If more than two frames are sent simultaneously then the data will collide with each other in between and the information gets lost.
+Hence, the devices will not accept the data and due to this, the communication between the sender and receiver side will collide.

-Q #36) Frame Relay Technology works on which layer of OSI model?
+Q #36) Frame Relay Technology works on which layer of the OSI model?

 Q #37) What does Round Trip Time mean?

 Answer: Round-trip time or round-trip delay is defined as the time taken by a signal to send the data plus the time it receives the acknowledgment from the receiver of that signal.

 Q #38) What is MTU and what is its size for transmission?